Khoy Khanate: Decline and Fall

 In 1797 Agha Mohammad Khan Qajar was assassinated.
 As a result, revolts popped up all over the country.
 One of these rebels was Sadiq Khan Shaqaqi, who revolted with a 15,000 man army.
 He was able to take over much of Azerbaijan and besieged Qazvin.
 However, he was subsequently defeated at Qazvin and kicked out of Azerbaijan by the Donboli.
 In the Spring of 1798 Sadiq Khan Shaqaqi revolted again and attacked the Donbolis (due to Jafar Qoli Khan Donboli being appointed governor of Tabriz) but he was repulsed.
 Later though he was able to convince the Afshars of Urmia and the Donbolis to rebel.
 Fath-Ali Shah Qajar heard of the news in Dh'ul Qadah 1212 (April-May 1798) and made a farman to discourage the elites of Tabriz from supporting the alliance.
 Iranian forces eventually moved into Azerbaijan, captured Urmia on June 20, and on July 1 moved towards Salmas and Khoy and deposed Jafar Qoli Khan.
 Hosayn Qoli Donboli was placed on the throne in replacement of his brother.
 After Fath-Ali Shah left for Tehran in the autumn of 1798, Jafar Qoli Khan attempted to retake the throne from his brother but was repulsed.

 In the Spring of 1799 Hosayn Qoli Donboli died of unknown causes and Jafar Qoli Khan was invited back and became the new Khan of Khoy.
 He requested confirmation from Fath-Ali Shah but the Shahanshah refused and sent Abbas Mirza to defeat the Donbolis.
 In June 1799 Abbas entered Tabriz and on September 17 the Donbolis were defeated near Khoy, effectively ending the khanate.
 Mahmud Khan was appointed as governor but not long after he was deposed and the khanate was annexed.

 Jafar Qoli Khan Donboli fled to Maku and then to the Ottoman Empire.
 Later he switched alliances to the Russian Empire and was given Shaki Khanate in 1806.
 Jafar Qoli Khan had taken part in the Siege of Erivan in 1804 on the Russian side and received a dagger as a gift which he sought to erect in Khoy.

+Patronage

+Numerous secretaries, accountants, and government officials emerged under the Khoy Khanate, with many later becoming prominent figures under the Qajar dynasty.
+Among them were: Mirza Hasan Sheikh ol-Islam, Aqa Ibrahim Sheikh ol-Islam, Mirza Mohammad Reza Hindi, Mirza Mohammad Ali Isfahani, Harif Jandaqi Khoyi, Mehr Ali Khoyi, Barfi Khoyi, Mahjur Khoyi, Shurida Khoyi, Saghar Tabrizi, Ta'ib Khoyi, Mirza Mahdi Munshi, Mazhar Khoyi, Aqa Mir Yaqub Kuh-Kamari, Haji Mir Habib Hashemi, Haji Mirza Ebrahim Donboli, the Fani family of Zunuz, and Fana'i Khoyi.